darkwizard1201/Pong/README.md

 # Pong

-Simple pong android app made using Kivy \n
+Simple pong android app made using Kivy

 Followed the tutorial on the Kivy website